Ruffle (sewing)

 In sewing and dressmaking, a ruffle, frill, or furbelow is a strip of fabric, lace or ribbon tightly gathered or pleated on one edge and applied to a garment, bedding, or other textile as a form of trimming.

-Ruffles can be made from a single layer of fabric (which may need a hem) or a doubled layer.
+Ruffles can be made from a single layer of fabric (which may need a hem) or from a doubled layer.
 Plain ruffles are usually cut on the straight grain.

-Ruffles may be gathered by using a gathering stitch, or by passing the fabric through a mechanical ruffler, which is an attachment available for some sewing machines.
+Ruffles may be gathered by using a gathering stitch, or by passing the fabric through a mechanical ruffler (an attachment available for some sewing-machines).